Low-cost, cheap, poorly-made junk is made from fossil fuel products. Mostly, the manufacturing process includes the use of slavery.

 2. When Fox was 8 months

-Now I have June Moon, who is 4 months old.
+Now I have June Moon, who was born on June 16th, 2018.
 We have been pottying her right from when she was born as well, and 95% of the time she eliminates at the time of our given opportunities.
 It’s working like a charm!

 I know that everyone has different life circumstances and whatnot.
 I have no judgements on parents for how they choose to do their parenting.
 It’s just that not many people even know about EC as an option.
-My goal is to spread the word and let people know that if they’re planning to have a baby in arms for roughly the first year, there is this (way easier/cleaner/less expensive/more hygenic) option for dealing with all the pooing and peeing their tiny human will do.
+My goal is to spread the word and let people know that if they’re planning to have a baby-in-arms for roughly the first year anyway, there is this (way easier/cleaner/less expensive/more hygenic) option for dealing with all the pooing and peeing their tiny human will do.
 If you’re interested and want to learn from my experience, read on.

 How it works for us, how it can work for you